LiskArchive/lisk-legacy-docs/setup/docker.md

 ```

 When your node is synced, the values of `networkHeight` and `height` should be (nearly) equal.

+To fully verify that your node is in sync with the network, go to the [Lisk Explorer(Mainnet)](https://explorer.lisk.io/) or [Lisk Explorer(Testnet)](https://testnet-explorer.lisk.io/) and compare the Network height in the explorer with the height of your node.
+Again, they should be (nearly) equal.

+If needed, use the different Explorer tools for further verification, like comparing the last forged blocks on the chain.

 From this point, your node should be fully functional.